oneconvergence/dkube-examples/README.md

 - R - contains examples using tensorflow + R
 - pipelines - contains examples of kubeflow pipelines.

-### Examples

-- [mnist](mnist) - this example demonstrates end to end workflow of dkube from development to deployment.
-- [titanic](titanic) - this example demonstrates on how to use featuresets and leaderboard in DKube
-- [noteboks](notebooks) - this directory contains notebooks showing DKube API/SDK, Kubeflow Pipelines and DKube storage op usage

 ### Accessing Code from inside container
 Dkube pipeline components make all the code repos available at /mnt/dkube/home//workspace.
 Following example shows how to access a particular script file from your code repo in dkube component.